Skip to main content

 Q: How long does a slip and fall case take to settle in Kansas?

-A: Simple cases with clear liability and minor injuries often settle within 3–6 months.
+A: Settlement timelines vary significantly based on injury severity and liability clarity.
+Simple cases with clear liability and minor injuries often settle within 3–6 months.
 Moderate cases requiring medical treatment typically take 12–18 months.
 Severe cases with disputed liability or catastrophic injuries may take 2–3 years or longer if litigation is necessary.
-The two-year statute of limitations creates urgency but also negotiating leverage as deadlines approach.
+Given that over 1 million slip and fall emergency room visits occur annually in the United States, the volume of premises liability claims underscores the importance of understanding these timelines.
+Under Colorado's Premises Liability Act, C.R.S. § 13-21-115, property owners have specific duties toward visitors, which can affect settlement negotiations.
+Falls represent the leading cause of traumatic brain injuries according to the CDC, making severe cases particularly complex.
+The two-year statute of limitations creates both urgency and negotiating leverage as deadlines approach, often accelerating settlement discussions in the final months before expiration.

 Q: What if I was partially at fault for my fall?